AndronikosN/Teaching-Quality-Assessments-Information-System/README.md

 ## Folder restapi
 In this folder you will find all the files created for the REST FULL Api my system uses.
-Folder config = Database connection
+-Folder config = Database connection
-Folder login = Files required for the login
+-Folder login = Files required for the login
-Folder Foithths, Omea, Modip = All the files for different types of users.
+-Folder Foithths, Omea, Modip = All the files for different types of users.

 ## Folder screenshots
 In this folder you will find screenshots presenting the application.